brandontaylor156/java_algos/arrays/IntPermutation/README.md

 # Int Permutation

-Your are given two integer arrays.
+You are given two integer arrays.
 Write a program to check if they are permutations of each other.

 __Examples__